Nekohime/rwx-viewer/README.md

 Model Viewer for RenderWare Script (RWX) files with extensions from a Metaverse program from the 90s!

+* Note: The Viewer is undergoing a partial rewrite at the moment

 ## How to Use

 * Rename or copy `./src/scene.example.json` to `./src/scene.json`, then change values.